cs399f24/eventsManager/README.md

 ```
    **Click save changes**

-10. Select upload and upload the index.hmtl from the eventsManagerApp folder you created.
-Once uploaded click upload at the bottom.
    You have sucessfuly created and configured the S3 bucket.

 ### DynamioDB Configuration